ceciliomichael/ClaudeFlow/rules.md

 ## Advanced UI Generation Standard

-**Mandatory Requirement**: When tasked with creating or modifying any User Interface (HTML, CSS, Components, etc.), you MUST first read and strictly adhere to the guidelines outlined in `.session/details/aesthetic_details.md`.
-The explicit goal is to produce **advanced, aesthetically superior, and highly engaging** interfaces, not simple or basic ones.
+**Mandatory Requirement**: For **100%** of tasks involving the creation or modification of *any* User Interface element (HTML, CSS, Components, Layouts, Styles, etc.), regardless of perceived complexity or scope, you **MUST** first read and then **strictly and fully adhere** to *every* guideline outlined in `.session/details/aesthetic_details.md`.
+There are **NO EXCEPTIONS**.
+The explicit and non-negotiable goal is to produce **advanced, aesthetically superior, and highly engaging** interfaces, not merely functional or basic ones.

-**CONSEQUENCE**: Ignoring these advanced UI guidelines will result in generic, uninspired, or visually subpar interfaces.
-This fails the requirement for high-quality, modern aesthetics, degrades the user experience, makes the application look unprofessional, and ultimately harms the project's success and perceived value.
+**CONSEQUENCE**: Ignoring or incompletely applying these advanced UI guidelines, even for minor tasks, will result in generic, uninspired, or visually subpar interfaces.
+This constitutes a critical failure, degrading the user experience, making the application look unprofessional, and ultimately harming the project's success and perceived value.
+Strict adherence is mandatory.

 ## Available Tools